 Have you ever made a successful change in your life?
 Perhaps you wanted to exercise more, eat less, or change jobs?
 Think about the time and attention you dedicated to the process.
 A lot, right?
 Change is hard.
 Creating effective social justice habits, particularly those dealing with issues of power, privilege, supremacy and leadership is like any lifestyle change.
 Setting our intentions and adjusting what we spend our time doing is essential.
 It’s all about building new habits.
 Sometimes the hardest part is just getting started.
 The good news is, there’s an abundance of resources just waiting to empower you to be a more effective player in the quest for equity and justice.
 Please use this plan just as it is, or adapt it to a sector, an ethnic/racial group, or interest area. *

-- For 21 days, do one action to further your understanding of power, privilege, supremacy, oppression, and equity.
+further your understanding of power, privilege, supremacy, oppression, and equity.

 - Use the tracking chart provided below to stay on course.
 You can drag the image to your desktop and print, or you can access a digital version here and copy it for editing.

 - We think understanding white privilege is a powerful lens into the complexities of doing social justice work, so we’ve focused our resources on that specific issue.

 - Adaptable to all forms of social justice.

 - Can be done individually, with friends and family, or organization-wide.

 - Like our Facebook page.
 Use it to get ideas as well as share your 21-Day experience with the 21-Day community.

 - Diversify your habits by doing some of each.